 SOC requirements.
 For each RBSP flight unit, the SOC shall

-Maintain a 64-byte Flash Memory Map (FMM);
+Maintain a master copy of the 64-byte Flash Memory Map (FMM);

+The master copy of FMM includes both FLASHSIZE and FMAP.

+The master copy reflects the expected state of FMM in FSW.

+Changes to the master copy shall be reflected by a change to EFW_CONFIG (TBR).

 Verify the FMM in housekeeping on a regular basis;

+Verification consists of:

+Periodic (weekly initially, with decreasing cadence as warranted by on-orbit experience) downlink of FSW copy of FMM.

+Comparision of downlinked copy to master copy.

+Prompting of EFW OPS team to upload master copy to FSW if discrepancies found.

+Flag to EFW OPS team to diagnose source of discrepancies if discrepancies found.

 Update the FMM when large areas of memory have errors or power problems indicated by the Flash Event messages;

+Maintain database of Flash Event Messages (FEMs), with most recent crop of FEMs passed to EFW OPS team after each downlink pass and processing session

-Maintain 262,144-element tables of BBI and ECI; as the B1_RECPTR increments through Flash, record the BBI and ECI values into the SOC database;
+Maintain 262,144-element tables of BBI and ECI in the SOC FLASH database; as the B1_RECPTR increments through Flash, record the BBI and ECI values into the SOC FLASH database;

-Detect errors in BBI and ECI, such as an invalid BBI value, or ECI count either going downward or increasing sharply; command a corrective action;
+Using the SOC FLASH database, detect errors in BBI and ECI, such as an invalid BBI value (valid BBIs are: FF good, FE 1 strike, FC 2 strikes, F8 3 strikes (considered bad and not usable), 00 factory marked bad), or ECI count either going downward or increasing sharply; Prompt EFW OPS to command a TBD corrective action;

-Maintain one 262,144-element table of TIME, recording the TIME in MET when the block at B1_RECPTR was written;
+Maintain one 262,144-element table of TIME in the SOC FLASH database, recording the TIME in MET when the block at B1_RECPTR was written;

+Compare the BBI 262,144-element table to a reference table for each flight unit;

+The reference table shall be generated from a FLASH Table of Contents (TOC) dump.

+A TOC dump shall occur periodically (initially weekly, with decreasing cadence as warranted by on-orbit experience).

+Read the APID 240 Flash Diagnostic data and compare to the reference table;

 Maintain one 262,144-element table of B1_EVALMAX, recording the evaluation of data when the block at B1_RECPTR was written;

 Calculate using ground-processed survey data, the Quality Factor for that MET;